Progress. Not Perfection.

 Your default mode is to micromanage others so things can’t fall off-track.
 Your track.

 If something isn’t exactly right, it’s wrong.
-Concepts like ‘just different’, ‘learning from mistakes’ are not accepted as valid
+Concepts like ‘just different’, ‘learning from mistakes’ are not accepted as valid.

 You are fiercely independent and only trust life if what happens next is up to you.
 By relying on yourself to this extent, it often won’t occur or feels too uncomfortable to ask for support.
-Which you secretly resent others not offering
+Which you secretly resent others not offering.

 You catch yourself thinking: I’ll be happier when…